Pranayama Yoga Breathing Exercise

 Ujjayi Pranayama (Ocean Breath)

-It is a very fascinating exercise because it soothes the sympathetic nervous system at the same time boosts the consumption of oxygen in your body.
+It is a very fascinating exercise because it soothes the sympathetic nervous system and at the same time boosts the consumption of oxygen in your body.

 This form of exercise allows you to breathe deeply through your nose to fill the lungs with oxygen.
 This is the primary breath technique that is used throughout Ashtanga and Vinyasa practice, maintaining a strong flow.